sabrlang/sabr_old/README.md

 ```
 * `call` ( id -- ? )
 ```
-10 $var to \ Define variable 'var' with an initial value of 10.
+10 $var set \ Define variable 'var' with an initial value of 10.
 $var call \ Get value of variable 'var'. var \ Get value of variable 'var'.